 Croatia has joined forces with the United States to address regional and global challenges.
 A North Atlantic Treaty Organization (NATO) ally since 2009, Croatia has participated in NATO operations including the International Security Assistance Force in Afghanistan, the Kosovo Force, and Operation Unified Protector in Libya, and United Nations peacekeeping missions in Lebanon, Cyprus, India and Pakistan, the Western Sahara, and the Golan Heights.
 Croatia’s mentoring of neighbors in NATO’s Partnership for Peace, and especially the Adriatic Charter, has helped those NATO candidates advance their membership aspirations by initiating defense reforms and contributing to Alliance operations.
 Croatia participates in the global coalition to counter ISIL.
-Croatia also has an important role in regional energy security.
+Croatia also plays an important role in regional energy security.
 In January 2019, the Croatian Government finalized its investment decision for the Krk Island liquefied natural gas (LNG) import terminal project, which will help diversify Europe’s energy supply.

 U.S. Assistance to Croatia